rdevost-hyla/ds-pylogsparser/README.rst

 NOTES
 =====
-Environment variable NORMALIZERS_PATH must be set with absolute path to normalizers.
+For unit testing, environment variable NORMALIZERS_PATH must be set with absolute path to the normalizer definition files.